CD3/pyAssignment/README.md

 ```

-`pyAssignment` depends on the following modules avialble on PyPi, which you will need to install with `pip`.
+`pyAssignment` depends on the following modules available on PyPi, which you will need to install with `pip`.

 - pytest
 - markdown-to-json